 A six-time letterwinner, Bougie helped Lakeville South to a fifth-place finish at the Minnesota state championships.
 From 2010 to 2013, Bougie earned all-conference honors, while adding all-state accolades in 2014 and 2015.
 The 2016 Section 1AA champion was undefeated in her individual conference races.
 Bougie aided her Riptide Swim Team to the 2015 Class AA state championship and the 2016 Class AAA state championship.
 Bougie was a member of National Honor Society and earned a place on the Magna Cum Laude Honor Roll.
 She was an NISCA Scholastic All-American in 2016.
 Bougie won the South Suburban Conference Award while attending Lakeville South.

 The daughter of Kara and David Barnes and Joseph and Heidi Bougie, Shea was born July 23, 1998 in Minneapolis, Minn.
 Shea has four sisters, Kate, Ally, Maddie, and Lily and two brothers, Sam and Vinny.
-An accounting major at Nebraska, Shea earned academic All-Big Ten honors in 2018.
+An accounting major at Nebraska, Shea earned academic All-Big Ten honors in 2018 and 2019.
 She is a four-time Nebraska Scholar-Athlete Honor Roll selection.
-She is a two-time member of the Tom Osborne Citizenship Team (2017, 2018).
+She is a three-time member of the Tom Osborne Citizenship Team (2017, 2018, 2019).
 She chose Nebraska over Minnesota and Pennsylvania.

 |100 Fly||55.27||Mizzou Invite (2017)|